Jeffrey Ahlman

 Biography

-At Smith, Ahlman teaches a range of courses on African history.
-These include survey courses on early African history, colonial West Africa, and 19th- and 20th-century Africa, as well as topics courses on decolonization, development, gender and sexuality in Africa, and African transnationalism, among others.
-Furthermore, he also regularly teaches the history department’s introduction to the major (The Historian’s Craft).
-He is also affiliated with the African Studies Program, the Five College African Studies Council and the Global South Development Studies Program.
+At Smith, he teaches a range of courses on African history.
+These include survey courses on early African history, colonial West Africa, and 19th- and 20th-century Africa as well as topics courses on decolonization, development, gender and sexuality in Africa, and African transnationalism, among others.
+He also regularly teaches the History Department’s introduction to the major (“The Historian’s Craft”).

 Selected Publications